Reports: Rochester mayor to resign as part of plea deal

 Warren was scheduled to go on trial Monday on felony charges she and two assistants took steps to evade contribution limits.
 Under the deal, Warren pleaded guilty to accepting campaign contributions that exceeded a 2013 law.

+In reaching the plea on the lesser misdemeanor charge, the mayor is able to keep her law license and her pension, local media reported.

-Her resignation will be effective on Dec.
+Her resignation will be effective by Dec.
 1. Warren was set to leave office in January after losing a Democratic primary earlier this year.
+Deputy Mayor James Smith would finish out the remainder of her term.

-Warren, campaign treasurer Albert Jones Jr. and Rosiland Brooks-Harris, the city’s finance director and treasurer of a pro-Warren political action committee, were charged with exceeding campaign finance limits by illegally moving money between her campaign committee and the PAC.
+Warren, campaign treasurer Albert Jones Jr. and Rosiland Brooks-Harris, the city’s finance director and treasurer of a pro-Warren political action committee, also were charged with exceeding campaign finance limits by illegally moving money between her campaign committee and the PAC.

 Warren had denied any attempt to evade campaign finance rules, blamed errors on sloppy bookkeeping and referred to the investigation as a “political witch hunt.”